-Any rating unit situated in Te Kuiti, Piopio, Benneydale or Mokau that has been fitted with a water meter and is defined as being an extraordinary water user will be charged based on the volume of water consumed over and above an annual consumption of 292m per household/ SUIP.
+Any rating unit situated in Te Kuiti, Piopio, Benneydale or Mokau that has been fitted with a water meter and defined as being an extraordinary water user (defined in Council's Water Bylaw) will be assessed a targeted rate based on the volume of water consumed over and above an annual consumption of 292m3 per SUIP.

-Community 2014/15 Charge per cubic metre (including GST)
+Water Supply Rate 2014/15 Charge per cubic metre (including GST)

 Te Kuiti \$1.90

 Piopio \$3.65

 Benneydale \$6.00

 Mokau \$9.20

-5.4 Subsidy Rate for Benneydale Water Supply
+Subsidy Rate for Benneydale Water Supply 5.4

-Council will set TUAC levied on every rating unit within the District.
+Council will set a TUAC on every rating unit within the District.
 The rationale for use of this rate is contained in the Revenue and Financing Policy.

-Subsidy for Mokau Water Supply Charge Total Revenue Requirement (\$000) No of Properties = 4605 \$4 18
+Subsidy for Benneydale Water Supply Charge Total Revenue Requirement (\$000) All Rating Units in the District \$4 18